 - Pre-purchase incentive products are freebies that come with your product to persuade the consumer to buy.

-- Add-ons are offered after the purchase for a discounted price to add to your profit.
+- You can offer add-ons after the purchase for a discounted price to add to your profit.

 Which shark will be the most beneficial to scaling your product and why?

 Consider more than just their money if you're looking for an investor or partner.
 Their skills, experience, and connections add the most value.
 So, which ‘shark' can take your business farther?